elixir-europe/elixir-smp-lesson/episodes/stage1_inception.md

 - Item
 :::

-**Goals**
-* What is important at this stage and why (general)
-* What are the SMP components (specific SMP questions) that are relevant here
-* Describe what each of these components mean, require and imply

-This stage starts with the idea of the research project that includes software.
-In this stage theproposal for the project is written, planning and first steps for the software development are made.
+>:bulb: Reminder: This stage starts with the idea of the research project that includes software.
+In this stage theproposal for the project is written, planning and first >steps for the software development are made.

 # Learning Outcomes